 - Make enough to save $600-$800 a month after expenses.

-- Get hired to teach English in Japan in advance from home so you have a job waiting for you before you depart.
+- Remote hiring is a common practice in Japan, meaning you can get hired to teach English from home so you have a job waiting for you before you depart.

 - Step back in time while strolling through the historic streets of medieval cities like Kyoto and mesmerize your senses amid the uber-modern city center of Tokyo.